PetrVevoda/pragueskymodel/README.md

     - a very simple example implementation of a render function that creates upfacing fisheye images of the sky
     - demonstrates how to use the model
 - `src/PragueSkyModelTestCli.cpp`
-    - command-line user interface for `src/PragueSkyModelTest.h`
+    - a command-line user interface for `src/PragueSkyModelTest.h`
     - multiplatform
 - `src/PragueSkyModelTestGui.cpp`
-    - graphical user interface for `src/PragueSkyModelTest.h`
+    - a graphical user interface for `src/PragueSkyModelTest.h`
-    - currently works only with Windows and DirectX 11
+    - currently works on Windows with DirectX 11 and on Linux with SDL 2 and OpenGL 2
 - `thirdparty/tinyexr/tinyexr.h`, `thirdparty/miniz/miniz.h`, `thirdparty/miniz/miniz.c`
     - [Tiny OpenEXR image library](https://github.com/syoyo/tinyexr)
     - used by both user interfaces for saving results into EXR files